Rolls-Royce warns on profit again as economic growth slows

 The company, which as recently as July predicted growth in 2015, said underlying profit next year would at best be unchanged from 2014 and 3 percent lower at worst.

-The downgrade was the second this year by the world's second-largest maker of aircraft engines after U.S. group General Electric (GE.N).
+The downgrade was the second this year by the world's second-largest maker of aircraft engines after U.S. group General Electric.
 It paves the way for another year of stagnation after more than a decade of strong growth.

 Oil prices have slumped more than a fifth since June, prompting customers in that sector to cancel orders, the company said.
 Rolls-Royce also blamed tightening sanctions on Russia over the Ukraine crisis for hitting its results.